I don't think there's a small business out there (other than the scammy ones) who would want to admit that their customer service just plain sucks.

 This information is out there for you to gather and use (oh yeah, and implement!), and believe me, it's much more consistent than what your "gut" tells you.

-PS: If you want more data like this (trust the numbers, not your guesswork), be sure to download our free e-book on 75 Customer Service Facts, Quotes & Statistics.
+PS: If you want more data like this (trust the numbers, not your guesswork), be sure to check out our free resource on 75 Customer Service Facts, Quotes & Statistics.

 Thanks for reading!
 Feel free to stay updated with our latest posts on Twitter.